TheRealGioviok/Perseus-Engine/README.md

 # Perseus Chess Engine

-Perseus is a UCI-compliant chess engine written in [language or framework].
+Perseus is a UCI-compliant chess engine written in C++.
 It's designed to play chess at a competitive level and provides a rich set of features for both developers and users.

 ## Features